 How to Celebrate AAPI Heritage Month on Social Media This May (and Beyond)

-Although it is wonderful to have one month dedicated to the AAPI community, we should be celebrating their contributions (and those of other racialized communities) year-round.
+Although it's wonderful to have one month dedicated to the AAPI community, we should be celebrating their contributions (and those of other communities) year-round.

 Here are three ways you can celebrate and amplify AAPI heritage on social media every month:

 Spotlight and Support AAPI Creators & Small Businesses